Russian submarine Akula (K-284)

-K-284 Akula was the lead ship in the Soviet submarine class Project 971 Щука-Б (Shchuka-B, 'Shchuka' meaning pike, NATO reporting name "Akula").
+K-284 Akula was the lead ship of the Soviet Navy's Project 971U "Shchuka-B" (NATO reporting name "Akula") nuclear-powered attack submarines.
 The ship was laid down on 6 November 1983 and was commissioned in the Pacific Fleet on 30 December 1984.
 The submarine was 12-15 dB quieter than the previous generation of Soviet submarines.
 K-284 served in the Soviet fleet until the collapse of the Soviet Union in 1991 and then continued to serve in the Russian Navy.
 The submarine was decommissioned in 2001.